linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Foundations of Pricing Financial Derivatives/Foundations of the Pricing of Financial Derivatives chapters/05 Probability Distributions.md

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-29/1544da6e-16aa-40d8-b440-e595d80144c8/c5703976308c1728e516f30cc9589510e8bbb9840e528ead57c3dba1dba31705.jpg)
 Stock:AAPL(Apple,Inc.) Daily First Differences

-# 5.3 BIVARIATE NORMAL PROBABILITY DISTRIBUTION
+## 5.3 Bivariate Normal Probability Distribution

 Suppose now that we have two normally distributed random variables,  $x$  and  $y$ .
 The expected values are  $\mu_x$  and  $\mu_y$  and the standard deviations are  $\sigma_x$  and  $\sigma_y$ .
 For bivariate normally distributed random variables, the conditional expected values of  $y$  and  $x$  are linearly related, as indicated by the following: